louisloio/TrueLayer_presspage/README.md

 <br><br>

 ## Design System
-Through my research in existing TrueLayer website I identified a few kink that can be improve especially about accessibility.
-To keep TrueLayer branding experience entire, I didn't modify it but I think is important to notice it.
+Along my research in existing TrueLayer website, I identified a few kink that can be improve especially about accessibility.
+To keep TrueLayer branding experience entire, I didn't modify them but I think is important to notice them.

 ### Gradient background
 The usage of gradient for large parts of your interface is pretty tricky cause of the accessibility contrast ratio between each side.